WLAN-Pi/wlanpi-profiler/README.md

 iw reg set US
 ```

-And run the profiler2 console script like this:
+And the entry point for launching profiler looks like this:

 ```
 sudo profiler